-Japanese Animation: East Asian Perspectives is a book that consists of translated essays that were written East Asian media practitioners, designers, educators and scholars.
-The collection was edited by Masao Yokota and G. Hu Tze-yue, and published by University Press of Mississippi in 2013.
+Japanese Animation: East Asian Perspectives is a book that consists of translated essays that were written by East Asian media practitioners, designers, educators and scholars.
+The collection was edited by Masao Yokota and G. Hu Tze-yue.
 This is a book that’s aimed more at anime fans who have an interest in academics rather than the more casual viewer or fan of the art form.

 Japanese Animation: East Asian Perspectives

 Publisher: University Press of Mississippi